hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/2-ligand.rst

         pKa of the hydroxyl group is 7.11, which means both neutral and negatively charged species of OHP can exist equally in the solution at physiological pH (7.4).
-However, enzymes do modulate the pKa of the ligands, for example, the reduced flavin (FMNH) in the active site of OYE prefer a positive substrate rather than a negatively charged substrate.
+However, enzymes do modulate the pKa of the ligands, for example, the reduced flavin (FMNH) in the active site of OYE prefer a positive substrate rather than a negatively charged substrate [#f1]_.
 This prefernce could shift the equilibrium towards neutral OHP.
 Hence, we considered modelling a neutral OHP based on the prefernce of active-site of our enzyme.

         .. figure:: /figs/marvin-pka-step-4.png